 How to choose a wireless mechanical keyboard

-If you’re into PC gaming on the go, you might also want to consider a smaller set of keys that you can stow away in your backpack, while couch lovers might prefer something compatible with a lapboard.
+If you’re into PC gaming on the go, you might also want to consider a smaller set of keys you can stow away in your backpack, while couch lovers might prefer something compatible with a lapboard.
 To help you in your clicky clacky quest, we’ve compiled the best candidates into a handy list, including options by Logitech, Razer, Corsair, and Epomaker.

 What is the main downside of a wireless keyboard?

 A wireless keyboard is less precise than a wired counterpart.
 Sending information via Bluetooth (or other wireless means) just isn’t at the same point as doing so via a cable.
-It’s not as fast and it can be effected by interference from outside sources.
+It’s not as fast and can be affected by interference from outside sources.
 However, their strength lies in not having to make room for another cable, and many gamers will be very familiar with the woes of cable management.

 Are mechanical keyboards quieter?